superkabuki/Caleb/shortbit/shortbit_rust/README.md

 Running cue.decode() with what code?

+Adrian: This is the cue.py stuff?
+Cool.
+Yeah man you're doing a good job, seriously.

 CALEB: Look in `src/main.rs`.
 Run `cargo run` from the root of the rust project, if you have rust installed.
 I didn't implement `json()` or `show()` for `Cue`, just did a quick version in `main.rs`.